wifinigel/sbc_network_probe/Probe_base_image_build(Neo3).md

     b. optionally configure your locale
     c.
 Create an "every day" user account that should be used to administer the probe (e.g. dockeruser)

 8. Create a Linux group for docker and add your everyday user to the group.
-This ensures that docker commands can be executed by your everyday users and avoid using the root user for executing docker commands:
+This ensures that docker commands can be executed by your everyday user and avoid using the root user for executing docker commands:
     ```
     sudo groupadd docker
     sudo usermod -aG docker dockeruser
     ```

-8. Drop the SSH session and establish a new session using the new username.
+9. Drop the SSH session and establish a new session using the new username.

-9. The NetworkManager package can be very problematic for networking, so we need to disable it.
+10. The NetworkManager package can be very problematic for networking, so we need to disable it.
 Follow these steps to disable it and create a static configuration file for eth0:

     a.
 Create a static config file to ensure eth0 gets an IP address from DHCP